joakimbeng/unistyle/README.md

 ### Publishing Unistyle modules to [npm](https://www.npmjs.com/)

 Because Unistyle CSS modules are JavaScript only, they are easily reused if you publish them to [npm](https://www.npmjs.com/) after which they can be installed and imported/required.
+Babel module best practices still applies though, i.e. you should transpile your code before publishing.

 When publishing a Unistyle CSS module to `npm` I recommend adding [`"unistyle"`](https://www.npmjs.com/browse/keyword/unistyle) as a keyword in your `package.json` for easier discoverability.